nvhoanganh/demotron-anthony/README.md

 ## Add workload and view Errors inbox

+-   To use Errors Inbox, we will need to create a workload first
--   Go to NR1, select Workloads, then create new Workload
+-   Go to New Relic One, select Workloads, then create new Workload
 -   Select `sock-shop-frontend` app from APM
 -   Go to Errors Inbox, select your new workload from the workload dropdown
 -   You will see error in your Error inbox